ethereum/pos-evolution/pos-evolution.md

 We present the notion of *equivocation discounting*, a solution to the attack presented in the section right above.
 On a high level, with equivocation discounting, we rely on every validator eventually recognizing equivocations and discarding them by stopping to give them weight.
 Formally, we require:

-* **Fork choice discounting**: When a validator $v_i$ runs HLMD-GHOST at slot $t$, it only counts votes from eligible validators $v_j$s for which the view of $v_i$ contains at most a single vote for each slot $v_j$s voted for, i.e., which are not viewed to have equivocated at previous slots.
+* **fork-choice discounting**: When a validator $v_i$ runs HLMD-GHOST at slot $t$, it only counts votes from eligible validators $v_j$s for which the view of $v_i$ contains at most a single vote for each slot $v_j$s voted for, i.e., which are not viewed to have equivocated at previous slots.

-In other words, we discard equivocating attestations from the fork choice, and *discount*, i.e., do not consider the weight of, all future votes of equivocating validators for fork choice purposes.
+In other words, we discard equivocating attestations from the fork-choice, and *discount*, i.e., do not consider the weight of, all future votes of equivocating validators for fork-choice purposes.
 Together with the LMD rule, the protocol considers only each validator’s most recent vote (or *attestation*) and, among them, only the non-equivocating ones.

 Finally, observe that if a Byzantine validator $v_i$ equivocates, eventually every honest validator will have evidence that $v_i$ equivocated.
 This implies that, eventually, every equivocating validator $v_i$ will be *discovered* by every honest validator, and these equivocations will be used to slash $v_i$.

 <details><summary>Equivocation Discounting</summary>

-Remove equivocating validators from fork choice consideration: [https://github.com/ethereum/consensus-specs/pull/2845]
+Remove equivocating validators from fork-choice consideration: [https://github.com/ethereum/consensus-specs/pull/2845]

 ```python